gavinmcdermott/js-libp2p-pstn/README.md

 ## Config

 Config for each abstraction can be found in the relevant `config` file.
 To toggle debugging and memory profiling, use config in `/src/env.js`.

-## Examples

-Initially the best examples can be found by looking through `/test`.
-But there's also a basic example of network initialization in the `example.js`.

 ## Feedback and Issues